Alamos Sonora, Mexico: An Enchanting Magical Town

 The Museo Costumbrista de Alamos Sonora occupies a beautiful mansion on Calle Guadalupe Victoria No. 1 downtown.

-The museum’s house dated from 1868 and was originally the residence of the Gómez Lamadrid family and later a commercial store and crafts school.
+The museum’s house dates from 1868 and was originally the residence of the Gómez Lamadrid family and later a commercial store and crafts school.

 Since 1984 it has housed the museum, which traces the history of Alamos and Sonora through almost 5,000 objects, documents, and photographs.